-The Department of Student Life offers recognized student organizations a minimal amount of supplies to conduct meetings and business on behalf of the organization.
-If your organization needs supplies, contact the Director of Student Life, 678-466-5433.
+The Department of Campus Life offers recognized student organizations a nominal amount of supplies to conduct meetings and business on behalf of the organization.
+If your organization needs supplies, contact the Assistant Director of Campus Life, 678-466-5433.

 STUDENT ORGANIZATION SUITE